hchiam/deepseek-vscode/README.md

   - maybe can find inspiration from an older project <https://github.com/hchiam/custom-vscode-linter>
   - UPDATE: actually this works for me:
     1. Ctrl+Shift+P "Developer: Install Extension from Location..."
-    2. select the deepseek-vscode folder
+    2. select the test-deepseek-vscode-extension folder
     3. Now Ctrl+Shift+P "Hello deepseek-vscode" is available in my VS Code!

 - TODO: run other non-deepseek models?